Pratik-Bavche/Whatsapp-Clone-App/README.md

 This project demonstrates practical skills in mobile app development, real-time database integration, cloud services, and user authentication, making it a full-fledged messaging app ready for deployment.

 #AndroidDevelopment #Firebase #Java #MobileApp #RealTimeChat #GoogleAuthentication #WhatsAppClone #AppDevelopment #TechInnovation

+# Note - All the Source codes is in the master branch